 The main types of therapy I offer are:

-1. Cognitive-Behavioural Therapy (CBT)
+1. Cognitive-Behavioural Therapies, (CBT)

 CBT has been found to successfully help many people with a wide range of mental health difficulties and is commonly recommended by the National Institute of Clinical Excellence.
 It is a time-limited, present-focused and goal oriented therapy.
 It is collaborative and skill focused.